 This course specification is a formal document, which provides a summary of the main features of your course and the learning outcomes that you might reasonably be expected to achieve and demonstrate if you take full advantage of the learning opportunities that are provided.
 Further information is contained in the University prospectus, and in various handbooks, all of which you will be able to access online.
 Alternatively, further information on the University's academic regulations and policies can be found here.
-Further information on the University's Admissions Policy can be found here.
+Further information on the University's Admissions Policy can be found <a href=here.

-Your degree course in Medical Biochemistry with a Year in Industry is delivered in four stages, each of which, apart from the year in industry, comprises one year of full-time study, during which you must follow modules to the value of 120 national credits.
-The curriculum is based around a set of mandatory modules and there are strong foundations in stages one and two, which covers the requirements of the benchmarking statements in molecular biosciences and allows for specialisation in Stage four.
+Your degree course in Medical Biochemistry is delivered in three stages, each of which comprises one year of full-time study, or two years of part-time study, during which you must follow modules to the value of 120 national credits.
+The curriculum is based around a core set of mandatory modules and there are strong foundations in stages one and two, which covers the requirements of the benchmarking statements in molecular biosciences and allows for specialisation in Stage three.

 Stage one comprises a fixed selection of mandatory modules and seeks to provide the necessary grounding for the study of the subject at degree level with appropriate Chemistry and Biochemistry subjects in addition to an introduction to Genetics, Physiology and Cell Biology.
 It includes a strong element of laboratory training, with practical work in all modules, as well as providing strong support with the skills necessary for the study of biological sciences.
-In Stage two you take 7 mandatory modules to the value of 105 credits and select one optional module (in Biochemistry or medically-related subjects) building on the foundations laid in stage one and providing a basis for the study of the research led specialist options in stage four.
-Again all modules include a substantial element of laboratory training that prepares you for the selection and implementation of the individual research project in stage four.
-One of the mandatory modules is on Professional Skills and Employability, and is designed to help prepare you for the Year in Industry as well as for post-graduate employment.
-In Stage three you will spend a year in a relevant placement setting, to gain valuable experience in the workplace.
-The assessment from this year in industry counts as 30 credits which, for the purposes of award classification, is counted in the final stage.
-Stage four allows for increasing specialisation and there are 4 mandatory modules to the value of 75 credits with you selecting the remaining modules from options.
-The mandatory modules include Nutrition and Medical Biochemistry, as well as Cell and Molecular Neuroscience, and the clinical application of biochemistry in the Clinical Diagnosis of Disease module (delivered by experts from local hospitals).
-The optional modules include Application of medically-related modules, such as Molecular Basis of Inherited Disease and Molecular and Medical Microbiology, while additional options include Applications of Genetic Engineering and Human Embryology.
-Students also complete an indiv
+In Stage two you take 7 mandatory modules to the value of 105 credits and select one optional module (in Biochemistry or medically-related subjects) building on the foundations laid in stage one and providing a basis for the study of the research led specialist options in stage three.
+Again all modules include a substantial element of laboratory training that prepares you for the selection and implementation of the individual research project in stage three.
+One of the mandatory modules is on Professional Skills and Employability, and is designed to help prepare you for stage 3 as well as for post-graduate employment.
+Stage three allows for increasing specialisation and there are 4 mandatory modules to the value of 75 credits with you selecting the remaining modules from options.
+The mandatory modules include Nutrition and Medical Biochemistry, as well as Cell and Molecular Neuroscience, and the medical application of biochemistry in the Clinical Diagnosis of Disease module.
+The optional modules include a selection of medically-related modules, such as Molecular Basis of Inherited Disease and Molecular and Medical Microbiology, while additional options include Applications of Genetic Engineering and Human Embryology.
+The module on the Clinical Diagnosis of Disease is delivered by experts from local hospital laboratories.
+You also complete an individual research project providing training in a specialised research area of medical biochemistry and also in generic skills such as literature searching, report writing, use of word processing, graphics and statis